Tushar0777/Portfolio-website/README.md

 ## Video Tutorial

-If you'd prefer a step-by-step visual guide, watch the tutorial directly below:
+If you'd prefer a step-by-step visual guide, watch the tutorial directly below: or go to the portfolio.mp4 and download the video to see what i have done

 <video controls width="600">
   <source src="portfolio.mp4" type="video/mp4">
   Your browser does not support the video tag.
 Please download the video to watch it.
 </video>